 The way in which and the amount of time the tempo ‘prescription’ is written changes the intent of the piece.
 There are four main categories of intent that change depending on the tempo.

 Tempo plays a critical role in the success and effectiveness of an individualized program.
 However, there is much more than just tempo that goes into designing an individualized program.
-Learn our method of Individual Design with our free course, The Coach's Toolkit.
+Learn our method of Individual Design with our free course, The Professional Coaching Blueprint.